 A live exporter sailed to South Africa with the intention of shipping 70,000 animals into the dangerous Northern summer.
 But the NSPCA were waiting for them.

-A live export company has faced its second rejection in just a few weeks as animal advocates join forces across the world to spare animals from the very worst cruelty.
+After failing in their first attempt to export live sheep from Australia during the banned and deadly Northern summer, a live export company faced its second rejection in just a few weeks as animal advocates joined forces across the world to spare animals from the very worst cruelty.

 So off they headed to South Africa where 70,000 sheep were being readied to export.
 Such was this company’s confidence that they could simply sail in and take the animals, they even started loading them onto trucks.
 But that’s where their journey ended.

 Because our friends at the NSPCA (National Council of SPCAs) were waiting.
 As soon as the ship arrived, this dedicated organisation sought an urgent injunction from the High Court to stop the animals being loaded onto the vessel.
 And they won.

 For now, 70,000 more sheep are safe from export — and while we can celebrate this landmark court victory for animals, this is a temporary reprieve pending the full case, scheduled to be heard in early-August.
 But we know the team at NSPCA will give it their all, and we are proud to work with and support their legal efforts to stand up to the profit-driven live export company — and spare sheep from the cruellest of fates.

 Exporters continue to reveal their flagrant disregard for animal welfare